-In addition, the proposed revisions to part 354 include considerations aimed at identifying shell or captive structures and presumptions the FDIC will apply as a consequence of such identification.
-The FDIC will review each filing covered by the rule on a case-by-case basis, on the facts and circumstances presented within the context of the applicable statutory factors to determine the degree to which the industrial bank will have an independent board and management team, a business model that is viable on a standalone basis, and franchise value that is independent of the parent company and its affiliates.
-The proposed revisions to part 354 include factors that will focus this inquiry on identifying organizational structures in which the industrial bank is overly dependent on the parent.
-The results of this inquiry will give rise to the presumptions the FDIC will apply as a consequence of such identification.
+In addition, the proposed revisions to part 354 include considerations aimed at identifying shell or captive structures and presumptions the FDIC would apply as a consequence of such identification.
+The FDIC would review each filing covered by the rule on a case-by-case basis, on the facts and circumstances presented within the context of the applicable statutory factors to determine the degree to which the industrial bank would have an independent board and management team, a business model that is viable on a standalone basis, and franchise value that is independent of the parent company and its affiliates.42 The proposed revisions to part 354 include factors that would focus this inquiry on identifying organizational structures in which the industrial bank is overly dependent on the parent.
+The results of